SanathKumaraEng/SanathKumaraEng/README.md

 ### Hi there 👋
 I'm Sanath Kumara.
-I am coding as a hobby
+I am coding as a hobby 💖

-Mechanical and Manufacturing Engineering Undergraduate.<br/>
+🎓 Mechanical and Manufacturing Engineering Undergraduate.<br/>
-sdf
+😃 Interested in Image processing, AI and data science. <br/>

 <!--
 **SanathKumaraEng/SanathKumaraEng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.